 Bates College officially has one of the longest running farm-to-college programs, and was the first college to ever join the green restaurant association.
 In addition, Bates College is a part of a small, elite group of colleges who have earned a three-star GRA rating.
 Bates currently spends 22 percent of its food budget on locally sourced products which includes ground beef.
 As if it couldn’t get any better, over 8 percent of unconsumed goods at Bates is diverted from the waste stream.
 Instead, it ends up being either composted, recycled or sent to local farmer and/or food bank. (they’ve also removed all paper from the dining room) Go Bates!
 To learn more, click here.

 Talented students for dining at Sullivan University

-Sullivan University offers a prestigious culinary school, which allows talented students access to the dining program.
+Finally, Sullivan University offers a prestigious culinary school, which allows talented students access to the dining program.
 With the addition of students into the kitchen, Sullivan University has seen an overwhelming amount of pleased customers.
 The dining program at Sullivan consist of about 1,700 graduates, and revolves around the Gardiner Residential dining hall.
-The students in this residence are fed with locally produced ingredients which even includes vegetables from the schools very own garden.
-In addition, Kristina Addington, a former student at Sullivan University’s National Center for Hospitality Studies (NCHS), won the grand prize on the Food Network’s Cutthroat Kitchen.
+Students at this residence are fed with locally produced ingredients.
+This also includes vegetables from the schools very own garden.
+Additionally, Kristina Addington, a former student at Sullivan University’s National Center for Hospitality Studies (NCHS), won the grand prize on the Food Network’s Cutthroat Kitchen.